 Videos related to Sakura and Hanami

 I hope you enjoyed this article, it took a lot of work to research all this content.
-I want to credit the site Japan Guide which was of great help when writing the article.
-If you liked it, don't forget to share and comment.
+I want to give credit to the site Japan Guide which was a great help in writing the article.
+If you liked it, don’t forget to share and comment.